aFerreira27/Krowne-Base/docs/README.md

 -   **Language**: **TypeScript** - A typed superset of JavaScript that enhances code quality and developer experience by catching errors early.
 -   **UI Library**: **React** - The core library for building dynamic and interactive user interfaces.
 -   **Styling**: **Tailwind CSS** - A utility-first CSS framework for rapid and consistent UI development.
+-   **Development Environment**: **Nix** - Used to ensure a consistent and reproducible development environment across different machines.
 -   **UI Components**: **ShadCN UI** - A collection of beautifully designed, reusable, and accessible components built on top of Radix UI and Tailwind CSS.
 -   **Icons**: **Lucide React** - A simply beautiful and consistent icon library.
 -   **Database**: **PostgreSQL** - A powerful, open-source object-relational database system for storing all product data.